Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

-In late spring 2017 the SCCP will be launching the availability of specialized training workshops on SEAR management and best practices for staff [and elected officials].
-The session modules cover an introduction to SARA, municipal responsibilities, how to identify priority South Coast species at risk and their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.
+Looking to increase capacity and expertise at the operational level?
+Beyond assitance with policy and bylaw development, the SCCP provides customizable training workshops on SEAR management and best practices for staff and elected officials.
+Session content includes an introduction to SARA, dialogue on municipal responsibilities, identification and best practices for priority South Coast species at risk found in/across respective municipalities, their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.

 Working with the SCCP provides a cost effective approach for local governments to benefit from the SCCP's expertise and assistance in dealing with species at risk and critical habitat conservation.
 Ultimately the goal is to have a consistent and committed approach to integrating species and ecosystems at risk in land use policies and practices.